-This post is part of a series of evidence summaries for the 21 for 2021 project.
-The 21 for 2021 project uses empirical evidence catalogued on the Copyright Evidence Portal to answer 21 topical copyright questions for the 21st century.
+This post is part of a series of evidence summaries for the 21 for 2021 project, a CREATe project within the AHRC Creative Industries Policy and Evidence Centre (PEC).
+The 21 for 2021 project offers a synthesis of empirical evidence catalogued on the Copyright Evidence Portal, answering 21 topical copyright questions for the 21st century.
 In this post, Amy Thomas (RTA, PhD Candidate, University of Glasgow) identifies empirical research surrounding the relationship between copyright and T&Cs, revealing a complex area where law, contract and technology work (often at odds with each other) to regulate user creativity.

 Nearly every user of an online platform, particularly of social media, will be a content creator, and this continues to form a major part of life online.
 From a quick glance at the word cloud below, we see that the ‘user’ is now more closely associated with creativity, labour and professionalism.
 Pure consumption is foregrounded by comparison.